AnandKumar22/La-Z-Boy/README.md

 - [x] Print output in `Prettytable` format
 - [ ] Allow search for Entertainment Channels
 - [x] Provide option to save details as PDF
+- [ ] Create an account of the user
-- [ ] Send notification to the user
+- [ ] Send notifications to the user

 ### Contribute